My Unusual View of Apple

 If you have been around technology very long, you know that software comes and goes, files become incompatible, and yet the paper record somehow survives and with bits and pieces of our culture that might never make it to a CD-ROM or DVD.
 The small town newspaper turns out to be an invaluable look at us as a people.

-One the things that is so often missing even in on line versions of newspapers are the pictures.
 Sometimes you get a picture that almost captures the essence of a person.
 The lady in the above picture is my mother who died at the age of 93 in 2004.
-I have no idea which relative took the picture that I have included in this post, but I have scanned it and will soon have it on a DVD.
-My mother, whom I always considered the last grand lady of Pine Street , always read her morning newspaper while drinking her coffee.
-It was the way she started her day.
+I have no idea which relative took that picture but it is precious to me because it captures some of her spirit.
+My mother, whom I always considered the true grand lady of Pine Street, where she spent much of her life always read her morning newspaper while drinking her coffee.
+It was the way she started her day along with listening to the obituaries on the local radio.
 Often the first thing she would read is something that RJ had written.
 Occasionally he was brave enough to write about her but not often.

 As I wrote in "Love and Respect for Print," RJ believed that newsmen have a sacred duty to make sure that all names were spelled correctly.
 It was only right since many people only made the news a few times in their whole life.
+While that might have changed somewhat, in our tough times it might be good to not be newsworthy.

 RJ would be pleased.